Defining the City

 A single-sentence definition cannot adequately define a city.
 But a definition that moves us beyond a simplistic or inaccurate understanding of the city is a starting place.
 Charles Gates says it well: “Cities are rich, full, many-faceted; reducing the city to a single, all-purpose definition seems neither possible nor even desirable” (Gates 2003, 3).
 The complexity of cities should keep us humble as we seek to understand them with increased clarity.

-Australia Bay Area Berlin bible book review Bronx Calcutta church health Church Planting cities city City Profile Clarkston COVID-19 culture Diaspora discipleship England Georgia global city gospel India Johannesburg Kolkata London Los Angeles migrants mission Mobile neighborhood New York City pandemic prayer refugee San Francisco Shepherding Thailand time University urban Urban History urban mission Venezuela video games Washington D.C.
+Australia Bay Area Berlin bible book review Bronx Calcutta church health Church Planting cities city City Profile Clarkston COVID-19 culture Diaspora discipleship England Georgia global city gospel India Johannesburg Kolkata London Los Angeles migrants mission mission-city Mobile New York City pandemic prayer refugee San Francisco Shepherding Thailand time University urban Urban History urban mission Venezuela video games Washington D.C.

 Clark, David.
 2014.
 Urban Geography: An Introductory Guide.
 New York: Routledge.